Shortly before the American Woolen Company closed, most of its non-manufacturing real estate holdings were sold at auction.

 Lots 1-8

 1. NO. 44 COMMERCIAL STREET: Approximately 79,800 square feet of land with two-story frame cottage.
 Having seven rooms, bath, toilet, hard pine floors, heater.
-(Purchased by Mrs. Corliss for $800)
+(Purchased by Mrs. Bertha Corliss for $800) Later sold to Doris (Buker) Marr who sold to Harold Carson, Sr on January 11, 1943.

 2. NOS.
 40-43 COMMERCIAL STREET: Approximately 15,200 square feet of land with two story frame four-family dwelling, having five rooms to each family, toilets, electricity.
-(Purchased by Mr. Bean from Dover for $300.
-He sold immediately after to Carl Randlett) Former Greenville Jefferson Shaw residence, aka Maple Lane Farm and later known as Century House.
+(Purchased by Charles F. Bean from Dover for $300) Sold to Carl Randlett on January 3, 1933.
+Former Greenville Jefferson Shaw residence, aka Maple Lane Farm, purchased by Linn Woolen Company in 1898 as residence for Robert W. Linn, Sr. Later known as Century House.

 3. NOS.
 45-46 COMMERCIAL STREET: Approximately 15,400 square feet of land with two story frame two-family dwelling having seven rooms to each family, bath, heater.
-(Purchased by Elmer Burton for $800) He sold immediately after to Lloyd Cookson, Sr.
+(Purchased by Elmer Burton for $800) Sold to Lloyd Cookson, Sr in January of 1933.

 4. NO. 47 COMMERCIAL STREET: Approximately 14,100 square feet of land with two-story frame cottage, having seven rooms, bath, toilet, heater.
 (Purchased by George E. Merrow for $975)